NREL/EnergyPlus/design/FY2017/NFP-SingleDuctAirTerminalConstantVolumeNoReheat.md

 ## Example File and Transition Changes ##

 New example file will be added if needed.
-Transition option will be investigated.
+Transition rule spans over 4 or five objects and may involve search and replace node names in at least two objects.
+Draft transition rule has been added.

 ## References ##